• Home

 2019:

 Currently, the Armory has found new purposes.
 It is the community’s museum (both community and local military memorabilia are displayed), as well as home to America’s oldest active civic band, The Westerly Band.
 The Band has their practice room, a small office and storage area for their library of music, some of which predates the Civil War.
-Additionally, the Armory’s drill hall is now rentable for events.
-Last, the Westerly Armory is the largest memorial in all of South County to veterans of all wars and conflicts.
+Additionally, the Armory’s drill hall is now available to rent for events.
+Lastly, the Westerly Armory is the largest memorial in all of South County to veterans of all wars and conflicts.

-The Westerly Armory holds its crenellated head high above the neglect of the past.
+The Westerly Armory holds its crenelated head high above the neglect of the past.
 The Armory has been restored and developed by Westerly Armory Restoration, Inc., a non-profit organization dedicated to restoring and repurposing the Armory for its community.
-A capital campaign is running to raise funds to renovate the lower level for additional museum exhibition space, a community room, a museum workshop, a unisex & accessible rest room, and additional egress.
-The large basement room will remain for storage for things such as the Armory’s prize-winning float, decorations for holidays and events, tools, plumbing & electrical, woodshop, and storage for the Westerly Band.
+A capital campaign is running to raise funds to renovate the lower level for additional museum exhibition space, a community room, a museum workshop, a unisex and accessible restroom, and additional egress.
+The large basement room will remain for storage for things such as the Armory’s prize-winning float, decorations for holidays and events, tools, plumbing and electrical, wood shop, and storage for the Westerly Band.

 The Westerly Armory housed provisional and volunteer companies such as Company E, volunteers under charter and, for several years, an infantry company.